Computed Tomography (CT) Scan in Mobile, AL

-CT (computed tomography), also called a CAT scan, uses x-ray and computer equipment to produce cross-sectional images from of body issues and organs.
-CT imaging is useful because it can show several types of tissue, such as lung, bone, soft tissue and blood vessels.
+CT (computed tomography), also called a CAT scan, uses X-ray and computer equipment to produce cross-sectional images of the body and its internal organs.
+CT imaging is useful because it can show several types of tissue, such as lung, bone, soft tissue, and blood vessels.

 - Studying the chest and abdomen.